Guatemala–Israel relations: From 1948 to 2000

-In 1955, Guatemala was the first country to open embassy in Jerusalem, and in 1956 Israel opened it's embassy in Guatemala City.
+In 1955, Guatemala was the first country to open embassy in Jerusalem, and in 1956 Israel opened its embassy in Guatemala City.
 Jorge García Granados was appointed as the first Guatemalan ambassador to Israel.

 As the Israeli Agency for International Development Cooperation MASHAV was established in 1958, the founder and foreign minister Golda Meir, made her visit to Guatemala in 1959, and in 1962 the first Guatemalan scholarship recipient in agriculture is sent to Israel, making Guatemala one of the first countries to receive support from MASHAV.
 On 27 November 1961 Guatemala and Israel have signed a Cultural exchange treaty on the exchange of culture, education, and science between the countries.
 The Cultural exchange treaty was entered into force on 28 May 1962.

 In 1972, Guatemala and Israel have abolished the visa requirement on all types of visas.
 In the late 1970s Granados's grandson was kidnapped by guerrillas, the family asked Israel for help.
 Granados's grandson was successfully released.
 In 1980 Guatemala moved its embassy to Tel Aviv due to international pressure of the United Nations Security Council Resolution 478.
 In 1982 Guatemala and Israel have signed a Trade Agreement and Economic Cooperation treaty.

 From 2000

 On 6 November 2006, Guatemala and Israel have signed an agreement of the Promotion and Protection of Investments which entered into force on 14 January 2009.
 In 2017 the Guatemala-Israel Parliamentary Friendship League was established including the parties from different ideologies.
 In May 2018, Guatemala decided to relocate the embassy from Tel Aviv back to Jerusalem.
 On 8 September 2022, Guatemala and Israel signed a Free Trade Agreement (FTA) which entered into force on first of March 2024.

-Since 15 January 2024, Bernardo Arévalo is the 52nd President of Guatemala, Bernardo who also can speak Hebrew, his father Juan José Arévalo served as Guatemalan ambassador to Israel.
-When Bernardo's father was ambassador in Jerusalem, Bernardo studied at the Hebrew University of Jerusalem, receiving a bachelor’s degree there in sociology.
-From 1984 to 1986, Bernardo also served as the first secretary and consul at the Guatemalan embassy in Israel.
+Bernardo Arévalo, Guatemala's 52nd President who has been serving since 15 January 2024, has a personal connection to Israel.
+Arévalo lived in Israel when his father, Juan José Arévalo, served as Guatemalan ambassador to Israel.
+While living in Israel, Arévalo learned to speak Hebrew and he received a bachelor's degree in sociology from the Hebrew University of Jerusalem.
+Bernardo later returned to work in Israel, from 1984 to 1986, as the first secretary and consul at the Guatemalan embassy in Israel.